3 die in lone accident on Lagos-Ibadan expressway – The Sun Nigeria

-Mr Clement Oladele, the state Sector Commander, told the News Agency of Nigeria (NAN) in Ota, Ogun, that the accident occurred at about 11.00 p.m. on Tuesday.
+Mr Clement Oladele, the state Sector Commander, said in Ota, Ogun State, that the accident occurred at about 11pm on Tuesday.

 The sector commander said that a Mazda bus, with registration number JJJ-417-XX, lost control due to speeding and, in the process, somersaulted into the bush.